choyingw/SynergyNet/README.md

 [<a href="https://arxiv.org/abs/2110.09772">paper</a>] [<a href="https://youtu.be/i1Y8U2Z20ko">video</a>] [<a href="https://choyingw.github.io/works/SynergyNet/index.html">project page</a>]

+News [Dec 11, 2024]: Add details of training UV-texture GAN.
+See the section "Training UV-texture GAN"

 News [Jul 10, 2022]: Add simplified api for getting 3d landmarks, face mesh, and face pose in only one line.
 See "Simplified API" It's convenient if you simply want to plug in this method in your work.

 News: Add Colab demo